 + Matching contributions from The Leon Levine Foundation

-Increase your 2021 contribution by a minimum of $100 over your 2020 contribution and The Leon Levine Foundation will match your supplemental donation dollar for dollar.
+Increase your 2021 contribution by a minimum of $100 over your 2020 contribution and The Leon Levine Foundation will match your supplemental donation.

 YOU can choose how to designate your increase and match.